Constrained Entropic Unlearning: A Primal-Dual Framework for Large Language Models: Experiments

 \section{Experiments}

 \paragraph{Datasets:} We evaluated our unlearning methodology on two established benchmarks: TOFU and MUSE \cite{maini2024tofutaskfictitiousunlearning, shi2024musemachineunlearningsixway, openunlearning2025}.
 The TOFU dataset consists of 200 diverse fictional author profiles, each containing 20 question-answer pairs.
 A designated subset of these profiles, known as the \emph{forget set}, serves as the target for unlearning.
 In the main experiments, we choose to forget the subset \texttt{Forget10} and defer \texttt{Forget05} and \texttt{Forget01} to the Supplementary Material.
 The MUSE benchmark focuses on unlearning in two real-world contexts: \texttt{Books} and \texttt{News}.
-Due to space constraints, we consider the \texttt{News} subset in the main experiments and defer \texttt{Books} to the Supplementary Material.
+While the TOFU dataset tests unlearning under a well-controlled setting, the MUSE benchmark presents a more challenging scenario with high overlap and imbalance between the forget and retain sets.
 The \texttt{News} subset is a collection of BBC news articles collected after August 2023.
+The \texttt{Books} subset presents an especially challenging scenario: unlearn copyrighted information from the Harry Potter book series, whilst retaining publicly available knowledge from Harry Potter Fan Wiki.

 \paragraph{Models:} To establish the applicability of the methods, we test our methods across a wide scale of models.
 We include LLAMA 2 7B, LLAMA 2 13b \cite{touvron2023llama}, LLAMA 3.1 8B, LLAMA 3.2 1B, LLAMA 3.2 3B \cite{grattafiori2024llama}, and Gemma 7B \cite{team2024gemma}.
 We utilize pretrained \emph{instruct} versions of these models whenever available\footnote{We utilize pretrained and finetuned models through \texttt{HuggingFace}}.
 The models are then finetuned on the desired sets to provide our starting checkpoints.
 See the Supplementary Material for more information.